javascript-tamer/chatting/README.md

 # chating

 # Description
-This a chatbot available in 4 different languages, Arabic, English, Spanish, and French This bot has 6 questions
+This a chatbot available in 3 different languages, English, Spanish, and French This bot has 6 questions
 # License
 MIT License